NP2608057/np2608057.github.io/notebook.md

 ### 🧱 What is Flutter?
-- Definition:
+- Definition: A frame work made by google for building apps that work on web,Android, and IOS-with one codebase
 - Why is it useful?
+Uses the Dart programming language and helps save time and money

 ---